-SLO 6.1 i Activity 1 15 min Aave a short discussion about parallel and perpendicular lines with the students.
+SLO 6.1 i Activity 1 15 min Have a short discussion about parallel and perpendicular lines with the students.
 Draw few lines on the board and ask them to identify.
 Give them the activity sheet and explain the task.
 Activity Sheet Identify the parallel and perpendicular lines and write their names in the space given.
-Identify the parallel and perpendicular lines and write their names in the space given.
-Let's try it Present each h pupil with a p cture, possibly from a colouring book, that includes straight lines and curved lines. - and will not confuse pupils.
-If such a picture cannot be found, make a simple - drawing and photocopy it.
-Ask the pupils, in pairs, to go observe the picture and identify as many curved and straight line s, by outlining nem with differently coloured highlighters, or markers.
-Use as many pictures as
+Image: Comparison of the parallel and perpendicular lines and write their names in the space given.
+Let's try it Ideally, it w drawing an straight line ill be very simp d photocopy it es, by outlining picture, possibly from a colouring book, that includes straight lines and curved lines. le, and will not confuse pupils.
+If such a picture cannot be found, make a simple .
+Ask the pupils, in pairs, to go observe the picture and identify as many curved and them with differently coloured highlighters, or markers.
+Use as many pictures as and at least 10 minutes on this exercise.